-Critics declared this quirky little labor-of-love in Barracks Row one of D.C.’s best restaurants almost as soon as it opened in October 2013.
-Bon Appetit magazine named Rose’s Luxury the country’s best new restaurant in 2014 and and GQ magazine placed Rose’s at the top of its 2015 listing of America’s 25 most outstanding restaurants.
-Its success comes down to endearing service, an eclectic décor of antiques and pretty fabrics and china, and a simple menu of unexpected combinations of tastes.
-Though the menu changes frequently, it almost always includes a pork sausage, habanero and lychee salad among its small plates and the smoked brisket served with white bread and horseradish, one of two dishes served family style.
-Rose’s does not accept reservations, a policy a lot of people really hate.
-But the thing to do is to arrive an hour or two in advance of the time you’d like to eat, get on the list and give the receptionist your cell phone number, then head upstairs to the cute bar for a drink, or wander 8th Street until the restaurant calls to say your table is ready.
-Rose’s does accept reservations for its $125 per person dinner served on the rooftop garden in warm weather.
-By the time you read this, Rose’s will have a sister right next door that will be a fine dining restaurant---and accept reservations.
+Critics declared this quirky little labor of love in Barracks Row one of D.C.’s best restaurants almost as soon as it opened in October 2013.
+America’s “best new restaurant” (Bon Appétit magazine 2014), and “Best Chef in the Mid-Atlantic” (2016 James Beard Foundation Award) are among the many accolades both the restaurant and its chef/owner Aaron Silverman have received.
+Its success comes down to endearing service, an eclectic decor of antiques and pretty fabrics and china, and a simple menu of unexpected taste combinations.
+Though the menu changes frequently, it almost always includes a pork sausage, habañero, and lychee salad among its small plates, and at least one family-style dish intended for two to four diners to share.
+Rose’s does not accept reservations for parties of fewer than six people, a policy a lot of people really hate.
+The thing to do is to arrive an hour in advance of the time you’d like to eat, get on the list and give the receptionist your cellphone number, then head upstairs to the cute bar for a drink, or wander 8th Street until the restaurant calls to say your table is ready.
+Rose’s siblings, the luxe Pineapple and Pearls right next door, and the precious and affordable Little Pearl one street over, do accept reservations.

 Washington, D.C.› Restaurant